Homebrew/homebrew-cask/doc/HACKING.md

 `required` and will have full access to the Ruby environments of both homebrew-cask and Homebrew.
 Example external commands may be found in `developer/examples`.

+## Hanging out on IRC

+We're on IRC at `#homebrew-cask` on Freenode.
+If you are going to develop for homebrew-cask, it's a great idea to hang out with us there.
+Here's why:

+- discuss your thoughts before coding and maybe get new ideas
+- get feedback from the Travis-CI bot on build failures
+- talk to [caskbot](https://github.com/passcod/caskbot) about checksums, version info, and releases
+- just to be social!

 # <3 THANK YOU! <3